ippromek/SP500_final/README.md

 **Unit Testing**

 Testing process was executed with artificailly created test file (in the project resource folder).
+[ScalaTest](http://www.scalatest.org/) library was used to write the test cases.

 ***Unit #1***